 MELANIE Florence is an award-winning writer of Cree and Scottish heritage based in Toronto.
-She was close to her grandfather as a child, a relationship that sparked her interest in writing about Aboriginal themes and characters.
+She was close to her grandfather as a child, a relationship that sparked her interest in writing about Indigenous themes and characters.
 She is the author of Missing Nimama, which won the 2016 TD Canadian Children’s Literature Award, the 2017 Forest of Reading Golden Oak Award and was a finalist for the 2017 First Nation Communities READ award.
 Her most recent picture book, Stolen Words, won the Ruth and Sylvia Schwartz Children’s Book Award, is shortlisted for the Marilyn Baillie Picture Book Award, and was given a starred review by Kirkus, who listed it as one of the best picture books of 2017 to give readers strength.
-Her other books include Righting Canada’s Wrongs: Residential Schools and the teen novels He Who Dreams, The Missing, One Night, and Rez Runaway.
+Her other books include Righting Canada’s Wrongs: Residential Schools and the teen novels He Who Dreams, The Missing, Dreaming in Color.

-In her spare time, Melanie watches Doctor Who and Harry Potter, debates the DC vs Marvel Universes and spends as much time as possible watching musicals and trying not to trip over things.
-She lives in Toronto, canada with her family.
+In her spare time, Melanie watches Doctor Who and searches for the perfect horror film, debates the DC vs Marvel Universes and spends as much time as possible singing showtunes and trying not to trip over things.
+She lives in Toronto with her husband and their two children.